binhle23/US-China-Competition/README.md

 This paper uses R version 4.2.2 to generate the results.
 However, it could be adapted to use with other softwares or other versions of R. For more information, please refer to [The Comprehensive R Archive Network](https://cran.r-project.org/)

-> Data references, code files and this README file were created by Binh Le